-Placement of amalgam, or silver colored, fillings in the anterior teeth would be unsightly; therefore, they are generally only considered acceptable for placement on the posterior teeth.
-These fillings offer no aesthetic value, are visible while eating and speaking, and may cause further cosmetic concern as the metal ages, corrodes, or darkens.
-Changes in temperature from food and drinks consumed will cause the restoration to expand and contract ultimately resulting in weakening, or possibly fracture, of the tooth.
-Furthermore, if the tooth requires a large filling the remaining natural tooth structure may appear dark or gray in color.
-Amalgam fillings are not discrete and do not boast of good health; therefore, most patients opt for composite fillings.
+Amalgam, or silver-colored, fillings are generally only considered for your back teeth for aesthetic reasons as the silver is visible and may cause further cosmetic concern as the metal ages, corrodes or darkens.
+Amalgam fillings can also have health implications due to changes in temperature from food and drinks that can cause the restoration to expand and contract, ultimately resulting in weakening, or possibly fracture, of the tooth.
+Therefore, most patients opt for composite fillings.

 Sedative restorations are most commonly placed in deeply decayed teeth that are causing discomfort.
 A medicated, sedative filling will be temporarily placed in the area where the decay has been removed to allow time for the nerve to calm and the tooth to heal.
-After the completion of this period of time, the sedative restoration will be removed and the tooth will be examined to determine the need for further treatment.
-Your doctor may be able to restore the tooth with a filling or another restoration such as an inlay, onlay, or overlay.
-However, If the decay was quite deep and the nerve does not heal; endodontic treatment, or root canal therapy, will be necessary to alleviate discomfort and save the tooth.
+The sedative restoration will then be removed and the tooth will be examined to determine the need for further treatment.